dotnet/csharplang/proposals/span-safety.md

 ----------------

-Draft language specification
+<a name="draft-language-specification"></a>Draft language specification
 ==========================

-Below we describe a set of safety rules for ref-like types (`ref struct`s), which includes the ability to pass locals by reference to constructors or instance methods of the type, suitable for use in the language specification.
-A different, simpler set of safety rules are possible if locals cannot be passed by reference.
-This specification would also permit the safe reassignment of `ref` locals.
+Below we describe a set of safety rules for ref-like types (`ref struct`s) to ensure that values of these types occur only on the stack.
+A different, simpler set of safety rules would be possible if locals cannot be passed by reference.
+This specification would also permit the safe reassignment of ref locals.

 Overview
 ========